-Second Corrosion Potential, E{Cor2} - Post-breakdown equilibrium point corresponding to kineticdominated low level steady state oxidation.
+Second Corrosion Potential, E{Cor2} - Post-breakdown equilibrium point corresponding to kinetic-dominated low level steady state oxidation.
 An elevated steady state open circuit condition that is attained at the end of the recovery process.
 The recovery E{Cor2} is analogous to the ground state E{Cor1} .

-The analysis was conducted utilizing the traditional semi-log plots as shown in Figure 7 and normal plots (as indicated in the Appendix).
-During the first branch of the cycle shown in Figure 7, voltage is applied at the beginning of the Up-Ramp and increases up to the Vertex Potential where the voltage begins to decrease.
-The First Corrosion Potential is roughly equivalent to the Open Circuit Potential measured previously.
+Throughout these studies, the analysis was conducted utilizing the traditional semi-log plots as shown in Figure 7 and normal plots (an example of this approach is given in the Appendix).
+During the first branch of the cycle shown in Figure 7, an increasing potential is applied at the beginning of the Up-Ramp and taken up to the Vertex (Reversal) Potential where the voltage begins to decrease.
+The First Corrosion Potential is often very close to the Open Circuit Potential measured previously.
 It is a stable equilibrium state in which the rates of chemical reduction and oxidation are exactly equal.
 Thus, the rates of base metal recession and passive oxide growth cannot be distinguished, directly measured or analytically derived at E{Cor1} .

 The Stern-Geary method is customarily used to estimate these rates and this technique is covered in the Appendix.
 Passive oxide growth is aggressively occurring at E{Cor1} and beyond until the position marked as the Passivation Potential is reached (bend or elbow in the curve).
 At this point, oxide growth begins to level off and then becomes approximately constant along the Passivation Plateau where stable passive oxide growth occurs.
 As the region of Breakdown is approached, oxidation/reduction rates begin to waver while oxide stability diminishes and meta-stable pitting/etching become possible.
 At the Breakdown Potential, the applied voltage becomes high enough to cause the oxide to fail.
-Here, the protection properties of the oxide deteriorate and its microstructure may begin to disintigrate.
+Here, the protection properties of the oxide deteriorate and its microstructure may begin to disintegrate.

 At and just beyond E{Brk} , the base metal is unprotected and susceptible to attack by the solution.
 In some cases, this may result in obvious etching or pitting of the base metal.
 After the Vertex point, the potential reverses and begins to decrease along the second branch of the cycle while repassivation forces kick-in and the recovery stage begins to dominate.
-For the four noble metals under study, the onset of repassivation occurs almost instantly at the Vertex while re-growth of the oxide is very rapid and robust.
-This is indicative of the powerful protection mechanisms these metals possess.
+For Inconel X750 as well as all of the other metals previously studied, the onset of repassivation occurs almost instantly at the Vertex while re-growth of the oxide is very rapid and robust.
+This is indicative of the powerful protection mechanisms these noble metals possess.
 It is along this region where the maximum rate of repassivation occurs.
-At the point identified as the Repassivation Potential (bend or elbow in the curve on the linear plot), the recovery reactions begin the wind down as the system approaches a new stable point of equilibrium referred to as the Second Corrosion Potential.
+At the point identified as the Repassivation Potential (bend or elbow in the curve on the linear plot), the recovery reactions begin to wind down as the system approaches a new stable point of equilibrium referred to as the Second Corrosion Potential.
 Thus, as the metal is powered up through Breakdown and Recovery, a higher point of stability is attained with respect to the original open circuit state.